venancioromero/java-timer-library/README.md

 ## Description

-Micro Library that allows temporize your java methods with different threshold.
+Micro Library that allows temporize your java methods with different thresholds.

 ## Installation